malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 is that the crystal structures are not linearly separable in 2D.

 ![Dimensionality reduction of the trimer dataset using a linear Principal Components Analysis.
-Each point is coloured according to it's labelled structure.
+Each point is coloured according to its labelled structure.
 There are regions of high density for each crystal structure, though there is little separation of the crystal structures.
 ](../Projects/MLCrystals/figures/dim_reduction_PCA.svg){#fig:dim_reduction_PCA width=85%}